ZhouQiangwei/dmtools/README.md

 # DM format and DMtools

-Package of C and C++ scripts for generation and procession of DNA Methylation (DM) files

-We present a new and efficient design for storing DNA methylation (DM) data after mapping in compressed binary indexed DM format.
-Our format significantly reduces storage space by 80%-95% compared to commonly used file formats for DNA methylation data after mapping.
-To enhance the processing of DNA methylation data in DM format, we have developed DMtools, a comprehensive toolkit that offers utilities such as rapid and random access, computation of DNA methylation profiles across genes, and analysis of differential DNA methylation.
+DM is a bigWig-like, genome-indexed methylation container designed for compact storage and fast random access.
+DMtools is a C/C++ toolkit for generating, validating, and analyzing DM files.

-DM format contains the coverage of DNA methylation sites, methylation context, positive and negative strand and cell ID (for single-cell DNA methylation data) information.
+DM format stores methylation ratios with optional coverage, context, strand, and ID fields (for single-cell datasets).

-DMtools provide file format conversion, quick view, methylation level calculation, differential DNA methylation level calculation and other functions for dm format.
+DMtools provides file format conversion, quick view, methylation level calculation, differential methylation analysis, and other DM-specific utilities.

 For more information, please see https://dmtools-docs.rtfd.io